Sierra de Grazalema Natural Park

 There is a Centro de Visitantes (visitors' centre) in Cortes de la Frontera (952 154 599), with information on geology, flora and fauna of the park.

-In Grazalema is an information office (956 132 225) that has walking maps and can obtain walking permits from El Bosque office for you.
+In Grazalema is located information office (956 132 225) that has walking maps and can obtain walking permits from the El Bosque office.

 The park is easily accessible by car or on foot.
-The main roads crossing the Sierra are the A372 Ronda to El Bosque road and the A374 Grazalema to Ubrique road.
-The A373 links Ubrique with El Bosque on the western edge of the park.
-South of Zahara de la Sierra to Grazalema is the winding CA531, while the MA501 links Cortes de la Frontera to Benaoján.
+The main roads crossing the Sierra de Grazalema are the east west A-372 Ronda - Grazalema - Puerto Boyar (Boyar Pass) at 1.103m - Benamahoma - El Bosque road, and the A-374 Grazalema - Villaluenga del Rosario - Ubrique road.
+The A-373 also links Ubrique with El Bosque on the western edge of the park.
+South from Zahara de la Sierra over the Puerto de las Palomas (pass) at 1.180 to Grazalema is the winding CA-9104, while the MA-8403 links Cortes de la Frontera to Benaoján.